Arianna Huffington wants employers to take mental health and wellness more seriously

 FC: Studies show there’s often a gap between what employers perceive and what employees feel.
 What can employers do to actually stay in the loop in terms of what their employees need for mental health support?

 AH: From my experience of working with thousands of companies in this area, employers need to add well-being and mental health support to the workflow.
 They need to meet employees where they are and support them in real time.
 We have found that well-being days or PTO is not enough.
 Burnout and stress management need to happen in real time.
-One of the things we do is employees get a question every day so they can reflect at where they are at.
+One of the things we do [through our Thrive platform] is ask employees a question every day so they can reflect at where they are at.
 Very often we power through; we are unconscious of our own needs.

 Companies have different processes to address this, but the companies we work with have resets—where they have 60-second resets.
 According to neuroscience, it takes 60 to 90 seconds to course correct from stress.
 You can’t prevent stress all together, but the killer is not stress, it’s cumulative stress, which leads to high blood pressure, depression, anxiety, etc.

-Note: This story has been updated for clarity.